Ye-2077/ros_final_project/README.md

 ROS version: ros-noetic
 Refer to https://moveit.ros.org/install/source/

-This project includes the Moveit! in the `Moveit` package, you can just run below code to install the Moveit!
+This project includes the Moveit! in the `Moveit` package, you can just run below code to build the Moveit!
 ```
 $ catkin buld Moveit # run this in your workspace path
 ```